ra1028/DifferenceKit/README.md

 You can perform incremental updates on `UITableView` and `UICollectionView` using the created `StagedChangeset`.

-**Note: *Don't forget* to *synchronously* update the data referenced by the data-source, with the data passed in the `setData` closure.
+⚠️ ***Don't forget* to *synchronously* update the data referenced by the data-source, with the data passed in the `setData` closure.
 The differences are applied in stages, and failing to do so is bound to create a crash:**

 ```swift
 tableView.reload(using: changeset, with: .fade) { data in